adrianhall/adrianhall.github.io/_posts/2021/2021-11-08-azure-mobile-apps-intro.md

 * Backwards compatibility with the older clients.
 * Develop for ASP.NET 6 so I can develop anywhere - Windows, Mac, or Linux.
 * Actually run anywhere - containers, App Service, or even a VM.
+* Bring your own authentication provider and database provider.

 That meant some radical changes in the way that code is presented.
 Over the next few blog posts, I'll introduce you to a lot of the new concepts and code that you will want to write.
 I've also written a handy [HOW TO guide](https://azure.github.io/azure-mobile-apps/howto/server/aspnetcore/).
 There are also [discussion boards](https://github.com/Azure/azure-mobile-apps/discussions) for more in depth conversations.